keleviss/labrinth/CONTRIBUTING.md

 1. Check the [existing issues](https://github.com/keleviss/labrinth/issues) to ensure it hasn't already been reported.

 2. If it's a new issue, create a detailed bug report, including information about how to reproduce the problem, your system environment, and any relevant error messages.

+## Feature Requests

+If you have ideas for new features or improvements to Labrinth, please feel free to open an issue to discuss your ideas with the community.
+Describe your feature request and the problem it solves.

+## Community Guidelines

+We strive to create an open, inclusive, and friendly community around Labrinth.
+Please adhere to these guidelines:

+- Be respectful and considerate of other contributors.
+- Use welcoming and inclusive language.
+- Refrain from spam, harassment, or trolling behavior.
+- Focus on constructive criticism and collaboration.

+## License

+By contributing to Labrinth, you agree that your contributions will be licensed under the [Apache License](https://github.com/keleviss/labrinth/blob/main/LICENSE).
+You retain the copyright to your contributions.

+Thank you for contributing to Labrinth and helping make it a better game for everyone!

+Happy coding!